developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 **Supplemental Mode -** Select one of the following:

-- **No Supplementals -** The scanner is presented with a UPC/EAN plus supplemental symbol, the scanner decodes UPC/EAN and ignores the supplemental characters.
+- **No Supplementals -** The scanner decodes only UPC/EAN and ignores supplemental characters.

-- **Supplemental Always -** The scanner decodes only UPC/EAN symbols with supplemental characters, and ignores symbols without supplementals.
+- **Supplemental Always -** The scanner decodes only UPC/EAN symbols with supplemental characters, and ignores barcodes without supplementals.

 - **Supplemental Auto -** The scanner decodes UPC/EAN symbols with supplemental characters immediately.
 If the symbol does not have a supplemental, the scanner must decode the barcode the number of times set via UPC/EAN Supplemental Redundancy before transmitting its data to confirm that there is no supplemental.